apache/pekko-management/docs/src/main/paradox/discovery/aws.md

 dependency.

-Once the async AWS SDK is out of preview it is likely that the `akka-discovery-aws-api` module will be discontinued in favour of `akka-discovery-aws-api-async`.
+Once the async AWS SDK is out of preview it is likely that the `pekko-discovery-aws-api` module will be discontinued in favour of `pekko-discovery-aws-api-async`.

 @@dependency[sbt,Gradle,Maven] {
-  symbol1=AkkaManagementVersion
+  symbol1=PekkoManagementVersion
   value1=$project.version$
-  group="com.lightbend.akka.discovery"
+  group="com.lightbend.pekko.discovery"
-  artifact="akka-discovery-aws-api-async_$scala.binary.version$"
+  artifact="pekko-discovery-aws-api-async_$scala.binary.version$"
-  version=AkkaManagementVersion
+  version=PekkoManagementVersion
 }

 We have 2 approaches in ECS: `aws-api-ecs-async` and `aws-api-ecs-task-set-async`.